Mary Gilmore: Literary career

-In 1890, she moved to Sydney, where she became part of the "Bulletin school" of radical writers.
-Although the greatest influence on her work was Henry Lawson it was Alfred "A. G." Stephens, literary editor of The Bulletin, who published her verse and established her reputation as a fiery radical poet, champion of the workers and the oppressed.
+In 1890, she moved to Sydney, where she became part of the Bulletin School, centered around the radical nationalist journal The Bulletin.
+Although the greatest influence on her work was Henry Lawson, it was Alfred "A. G." Stephens, literary editor of The Bulletin, who published her verse and established her reputation as a fiery radical poet, champion of the workers and the oppressed.

 She had a relationship with Henry Lawson that probably began in 1890.
 She writes of an unofficial engagement and Lawson's wish to marry her, but it was broken by his frequent absences from Sydney.
 The story of the relationship is told in the play "All My Love", written by Anne Brooksbank.

 She followed William Lane and other socialist idealists to Paraguay in 1896, where they had established a communal settlement called New Australia two years earlier.
 At Lane's breakaway settlement Cosme she married William Gilmore in 1897.
 By 1900 the socialist experiment had clearly failed.
 Will left to work as a shearer in Argentina and Mary and her two-year-old son Billy soon followed, living separately in Buenos Aires for about six months, and then the family moved to Patagonia until they saved enough for a return passage, via England, in 1902 to Australia, where they took up farming near Casterton, Victoria.